riot-ci/RIOT/tests/openthread/README.md

 To test OpenThread on RIOT, you can do the following:

-To test OpenThread in RIOT, you can do the following:

 1. Flash nodes with `make BOARD=<target> clean all flash`
 2. Write `panid 0x1234`, `ifconfig up` then `thread start` on one node.
 3. Check the state of the node with `state`.
 In the beggining should be `detached`, but after some seconds it should